ManyXSPIDER/ShadowHosting/README.md

 ## 🚀 About ShadowHosting

-**ShadowHosting** provides hosting designed for Discord and Telegram bot projects.
+**ShadowHosting** Provides Hosting Designed for Discord and Telegram bot Projects | Python | NodeJs.

-Whether you're running a small personal bot or a larger community bot, ShadowHosting gives you an easy way to deploy and manage your application.
+Whether you're Running a Small Personal Bot or a Larger Community Bot, ShadowHosting Gives You An Easy Way To Deploy and Manage Your Application.

 ### ✨ Features